crs4/DigitalPathologyPlatform/clinical_annotations.md

 ![cl_ann_ed_cc2](./img/40.cl_ann_edit_cell_count_2.png)

 ## Gleason 4 data
 The user can put in evidence a region with a Gleason 4 pattern using the "Drow region" button inside the Gleason 4 data section.
 The tool works the same as the freehand drawing tool of the ROIs editing phase, but in a more flexible way: if the user draws outside the focus region, the application simply save the intersection between the two.
 The region is showd in a pale red color.
+A **video tutorial** for this operations is available [here](./video_page.html).

 ![cl_ann_ed_g4_a](./img/42.cl_ann_edit_gleason4_area.png)